Pupil Premium Report – September 2020

 The Pupil Premium is additional funding given to schools so that they can support particular groups of pupils who are known to be at risk of underachievement and to close the attainment gap between them and their peers.
 The Pupil Premium is allocated to schools for pupils, in Years R to 11, who are known to be eligible for free school meals (FSM) or who have been eligible for FSM in the past six years (Ever 6).
 Pupil Premium is also allocated for children who have been looked after by the local authority (CLA) continuously for more than six months.

-A premium (£300) is also paid for children whose parents are currently in the Armed Forces.
+A premium (£310) is also paid for children whose parents are currently in the Armed Forces or anyone who was eligible for the premium since the January 2015 census.

 More information about the Pupil Premium is available on the Department for Education